 Please note that you may only apply for a Special Use Permit for activities that are to take place within 12 months of the application's date.

-To apply for a Special Use Permit, call Mark Davis at (843) 883-3123 x 25 or send e-mail.
+To apply for a Special Use Permit, call Michelle Haas at (843) 883-3123 x 225 or send an e-mail.
 For detailed information on permit procedures and costs, please review these documents: